CESNET/DhusPytools/catalogue_sync/README.md

+# Generate new list

+The **gen_new_list.py** generates a list of new product IDs in the DHuS database added since the last run of this script and saves.
+Otherwise, generates list of IDs from the last 30 days.
+The list of IDs is then stored in a file.

-# Register Sentinel to STAC
+# Register Sentinel to STAC catalogue

 The **register_stack.py** script fetches Sentinel 1, 2, 3 and 5P metadata from a data hub
 and transforms it into a [STAC](https://stacspec.org/en) format.
 It can publish the results to a STAC catalogue.